-Albert Wolters, another Complementarian scholar, has written two papers on the noun authentēs.
-In one of his papers he makes this comment: “. . . the word authentēs played a prominent role in Gnosticism; for example it was the name of the supreme deity in the systems of early Gnostics Cerinthus and Saturninus (first and second centuries AD).”
-Authentēs, when used in this context, is typically translated into English as “supreme power” in works by Early Church Fathers who addressed Christian Gnosticism.
+Albert Wolters, another Complementarian scholar, has written papers on authentein and its cognates.
+In one of his papers he makes this comment: “. . . the word authentia played a prominent role in Gnosticism; for example it was the name of the supreme deity in the systems of early Gnostics Cerinthus and Saturninus, and in the gnostic writing Poimandres (first and second centuries AD).”
+Authentia, when used in this context, is typically translated into English as “supreme power” in works by Early Church Fathers who addressed Christian Gnosticism.
 In endnote 88 of his paper Wolters comments that it is striking that eight of the twenty-nine occurrences of authentia (another cognate noun of authetein) refer to Gnostic sources.
-Wolters has demonstrated a clear link between the nouns authentēs and authentia with first and second century Gnosticism.
+Wolters has demonstrated a clear link between the noun authentia with first and second century Gnosticism.
 Moreover, we know that Cerinthus was in Ephesus in the first century.

 I do not believe that 1 Timothy 2:12 is prohibiting a healthy kind of authority that was being exercised by a woman.
 That is why Paul chose not to use the usual Greek word for authority (exousia), but an unusual word authentein.
 A word that appears nowhere else in the New Testament, in any form.